MatthiasHassel/ai_audio_creator/docs/AI_Audio_Creator_User_Manual.md

 After generating audio:
 1. The waveform will appear in the visualizer at the bottom.
-2. Use the play, pause, and stop buttons to control playback.
+2. Use the play, stop, and restart buttons to control playback.
 3. Click on the waveform to seek to a specific position.
 4. Use the "Add to Timeline" button to include the audio in your project timeline.
+The audio will be added to the currently selected track in the timeline at the play header position.

 ## 5. Script Editor